-In addition to this Handbook, we encourage all owners to carefully read the governing documents listed below in paragraph C, "Basic Governing Documents" to help gain a thorough understanding of your rights and responsibilities as a member.
+In addition to this Handbook, we encourage all Owners to carefully read the governing documents listed below in paragraph C, "Basic Governing Documents" to help gain a thorough understanding of your rights and responsibilities as a member.

 We hope you find this Handbook informative and useful.
-If you have any suggestions for ways to make this Handbook easier to use, please feel free to contact the Property anager or the Secretary of the Board.
+If you have any suggestions for ways to make this Handbook easier to use, please feel free to contact the Property Manager to submit a suggestion, via Buildium or the Contact Us Form on our website.

-Thanks and Welcome to Lake Country Village!
+Thanks, and Welcome to Lake Country Village!